 The couple owned and operated Mountainworks Bike Shop in La Grande for several years, before selling the shop to their daughter and her husband, Mavis and Whitfield Hartz.
 Advocates for fitness and fans of history and nature, the Metlens admired the scenic beauty of the Wallowa Union Railroad (Historically known as the Joseph Branch), a 63-mile line that connects Elgin with Joseph and links the communities between.
 They wondered how they could follow their passions while utilizing a section of railroad that is not currently used for excursion train rides.
 After researching about railriders in other parts of the world and discovering a similar business in the Eastern Unites States, the idea for Joseph Branch Railriders was born.
 With help from local manufacturing companies, Kim designed and fabricated the rail units and they were first tested on the rail line fall of 2013.
 After acquiring permission from the Wallowa Union Railroad Authority and setting up a base of operations at 304 North Main Street in Joseph, the business began offering (dress rehearsal) rides in May 17, 2014.
 A grand opening was celebrated May 23, 2015, the launch of a busy second season.
 In 2016, we will expanded our schedule to five days a week, Thursday through Monday, to accommodate our growing popularity.

-2017 brings a relocation of our office to our departure site at 501 W Alder Street as well as onsite Manager Robert Nichols, allowing the owners to focus on support and expansion.
+2017 brought a relocation of our office to our departure site at 501 W Alder Street as well as onsite Manager Robert Nichols, allowing the owners to focus on support and expansion.